BlueBindy/schengen_calculator/README.md

 The live app, hosted by Heroku, is available at: https://schengen-calculator.herokuapp.com/

 # Testing
-All tests peformed on 'bluebindy.github.io/residency-checker/' on Chrome, Safari and Firefox browsers on a 13-inch early 2015 Macbook Air using MacOS Monterey v12.6.2.
-The exception to this is the Lighthouse accesssibility test which was performed on Chrome only.
+All tests peformed on 'https://schengen-calculator.herokuapp.com/' on Chrome, Opera and Firefox browsers on a 13-inch early 2015 Macbook Air using MacOS Monterey v12.6.2.
 ## 1. Functionality Testing
 ### Test label: Connectivity to Google spreadsheet
 | Test step | Outcome |